Jamie-Hilditch/SUNRISE2022_TCHAIN/README.md

 # SUNRISE2022 T-Chain Processing
-The T-chain data is being processed with a lightly modified version of Dylan Winter's BowChain processing code https://github.com/dswinters/BowChain
+The T-chain data is being processed with an updated version of Dylan Winter's BowChain processing code https://github.com/dswinters/BowChain

 ## Google Drive
 All the raw and processed data is available in this Google drive.